-The death of George Floyd and the protests occurring nationally and internationally have renewed conversations about race in the United States.
+In light of the recent traumatic events that have affected the Asian American and Pacific Islander (AAPI) communities, CAR has updated the list of resources we created after George Floyd’s death.
+George Floyd’s death, the violence against the AAPI community, and the protests occurring nationally and internationally have renewed conversations about race in the United States.
 While many people and workplaces have been having these conversations and working to change policy for decades, many others are having these conversations for the first time.

 Entrepreneur: How Should You Be Talking With Employees About Racism?